Cross-Lingual Transfer of Debiasing and Detoxification in Multilingual LLMs: An Extensive Investigation: Finetuning details

 \section{Finetuning details}

 All models are finetuned using QLORA with rank $64$, alpha $16$ and dropout $0.1$.
-For Panda and Jigsaw, the supervised finetuning datasets, we used the parameters in Table~\ref{tab:vanilla-params}.
-Finetuning on those datasets takes around $26$ hours on a single NVIDIA A100 GPU.
+For supervised finetuning we used the parameters in Table~\ref{tab:sft-params}.
+Finetuning on Panda and Jigsaw takes around $26$ hours on a single NVIDIA A100 GPU, whereas supervised finetuning on the preferred completions of either DPO dataset takes around $2.5$ hours.
 For DPO we have largely adopted the hyperparameters from \citet{li-etal-2024-preference} (Table~\ref{tab:dpo-params}).
 DPO training on BiasDPO takes around $3$ hours, and DPO training on DetoxDPO takes around $12$ hours, again on a single NVIDIA A100 GPU.